 Google Play store is the only trusted way to install apps in a secure way.
 Allowing installation from unknown websites will install malware (apps that steal your data), viruses (strange behavior of your device).

-Never allow app installation from third party if your are not sure the source that provides the app is legit.
-In fact, most trusted companies 99.9% will have apps in google play store.
+Never allow app installation from a third-party if you are not sure the source that provides the app is legit.
+In fact, most trusted companies 99.9% will have apps in the google play store.
 Knowing this can be a lifesaver for your device and data.